dwcoder/StanSurvivalBoilerplate/readme.md

+# Survival models in Stan

+This repository is a primer for getting survival models working in Stan (Stan Development Team, 2015).
+It focusses on the following two topics:

+  1. Censored observations
+  2. Arbitrary hazard rate functions

+Censoring is one of the characteristics that often make survival analysis hard to implement.
+While there are packages that implement specific cases (like the `survival` library in R (R Core Team, 2016), which is great for Cox proportional hazards models), going beyond their limited scope is tedious.
+Markov Chain Monte Carlo (MCMC) packages like [JAGS](http://mcmc-jags.sourceforge.net/) and [Stan](http://mc-stan.org/) provide a framework to specify flexible statistical models using probabilistic statements
+These go a long way towards making survival models easier, but you are often still required to construct the likelihoods yourself as survival models don't form part of the included syntax (see [this question on Stack Overflow, for example](http://stackoverflow.com/questions/28537323/flexible-survival-models-in-r/28552752#28552752)).

-# Readme
+# Details

-Each of the folders labelled `Model#` contains an R file and a stan model file.
-The R file simulates data according to hazard rate with known parameters, and then the stan file tries to fit the model and recover these parameters.

 Coding up complicated survival models in the MCMC languages is error-prone.
 Even if the code executes successfully, it may be giving erroneous output and locating errors is a frustrating process.
 The approach we follow here is to build a selection of simpler models, while validating them using simulated data.
 These models can then be used as a stepping stone for more complicated models.

+Each of the folders labelled `Model#` contains an R file and a stan model file.
+The R file simulates data according to hazard rate with known parameters, and then the stan file tries to fit the model and recover these parameters.
-Thus, the model files in this repository serve as a proof of concept to get survival models running in Stan (Stan Development Team, 2015).
+The model files in this repository serve as a proof of concept to get survival models running in Stan.
 They start with a simple model and progress to more complicated models thereafter.
-They can also serve as an audit trial of the model development process.
+They can also serve as an audit trail of the model development process.

 ## Running the code